bustoutsolutions/siesta/README.md

 }
 ```

 Resources start out empty — no data, no error, not loading.
-To trigger a network request:
+To trigger a GET request:

 ```swift
 MyAPI.instance.profile.loadIfNeeded()
 ```

 Don’t worry about calling `loadIfNeeded()` too often.
 Call it in your `viewWillAppear()`!
-Call it in response to user events!
+Call it in response to touch events!
 Call it 50 times a second!
 It automatically suppresses redundant requests.
 (Data expiration time is configurable on a per-service and per-resource level.)

 UI components can observe changes to a resource, either by implementing the `ResourceObserver` protocol: